tonyb486/tonybox.net/content/posts/simple-stl-viewer.md

 </script>
 {{< / highlight >}}

 Please note that this won't work as a local file, since it won't be able to load the stl file.
 You'll need to start up a HTTP server.

-The command ```python2 -m SimpleHTTPServer``` will serve the current directory for development purposes.
+As a free bonus tip, you can serve the current directory over HTTP with python:

+{{< highlight bash>}}
+python2 -m SimpleHTTPServer
+{{< / highlight >}}